Similarity Preserving Representation Learning for Time Series Clustering: Similarity Preserving Representation Learning for Time Series Clustering

 Given a set of $n$ time series $\mathcal{T}=\{T_1, \cdots, T_n\}$ with equal or unequal lengths, our goal is to convert them to a matrix $\X\in \R^{n\times d}$ such that the time series similarities are well preserved after the transformation.
 Specifically, we aim to learn a mapping function $f: T\rightarrow \R^d$ that satisfies

-where $\langle \cdot , \cdot\rangle$ stands for the inner product, one of the most commonly used similarity measure in analyzing static data. $\mathrm{S}(\cdot, \cdot)$ denotes the pairwise time series similarity that can be computed by a number of functions.
-In this work, we use dynamic time warping (DTW) algorithm to measure the similarity by default.
-By warping sequences non-linearly in the time dimension, the DTW algorithm can calculate an optimal match between two given temporal sequences with equal or unequal lengths.
-Due to its superior performance, DTW has been successfully applied to a variety of applications, including computer animation~\cite{muller2007dtw}, surveillance~\cite{sempena2011human}, gesture recognition~\cite{celebi2013gesture}, signature matching~\cite{efrat2007curve}, protein sequence alignment~\cite{vial2009combination}, and speech recognition~\cite{muda2010voice}.
+where $\langle \cdot , \cdot\rangle$ stands for the inner product, a common similarity measure in analyzing static data. $\mathrm{S}(\cdot, \cdot)$ denotes the pairwise time series similarity that can be computed by a number of functions.
+In this work, we use dynamic time warping (DTW) algorithm as an example to illustrate our approach.
+By warping sequences non-linearly in the time dimension, DTW can calculate an optimal match between two given temporal sequences with equal or unequal lengths.
+Due to its superior performance, DTW has been successfully applied to a variety of applications, including computer animation~\cite{muller2007dtw}, surveillance~\cite{sempena2011human}, gesture recognition~\cite{celebi2013gesture}, signature matching~\cite{efrat2007curve}, and speech recognition~\cite{muda2010voice}.

-Normally, DTW algorithm outputs a pairwise distance between two temporal sequences, thus we need to convert it to a similarity score.
-Since the inner product space can be induced from the normed space using $\langle x,y\rangle =(\|x\|^2+\|y\|^2-\|x-y\|^2)/2$~\cite{adams2004knot}, we generate the DTW similarity by
+Normally, DTW outputs a pairwise distance between two temporal sequences, thus we need to convert it to a similarity score.
+Since the inner product space can be induced from the normed vector space using $\langle x,y\rangle =(\|x\|^2+\|y\|^2-\|x-y\|^2)/2$~\cite{adams2004knot}, we generate the DTW similarity by

 where $\emph{0}$ denotes the length one time series with entry $0$.
-We note that the similarity computed via the above equation is a more robust choice than some other similarity measures such as the reciprocal of distance.
+The similarity computed via the above equation is a more numerically-stable choice than some other similarity measures such as the reciprocal of distance.
 This is because when two time series are almost identical, their DTW distance is close to $0$ and thus its reciprocal tends to infinity.
+An alternative way to convert DTW is via the Laplacian transformation $e^{-\text{DTW}^2(T_i,T_j)/t}$~\cite{hayashi2005embedding}, where $t$ is a hyperparameter.
+However, our experimental results shows that it yields a worse performance than the proposed method (\ref{eq:11}).

 In order to learn the matrix $\X$, an intuitive idea is to factorize the similarity matrix $\A\in \R^{n\times n}$ where $\A_{ij}=\mathrm{S}(T_i,T_j)$.
 In more detail, this idea consists of two steps, i.e., a similarity matrix construction step and a symmetric matrix factorization step.
-In the first step, it constructs a similarity matrix $\A$ as follows
+In the first step, we construct $\A$ by calling the DTW oracle at least $(n+1)n/2$ times to compute the pairwise similarites and the distance.